phpredis/phpredis/README.markdown

 ##### *Return Value*

-*String* or *Bool* : If key didn't exist, FALSE is returned.
-Else, the value related to this key is returned.
+*String* or *Bool*: If key didn't exist, `FALSE` is returned.
+Otherwise, the value related to this key is returned.

 ##### *Examples*